lauradefaria/AKC_Group_Classifier/README.md

 ## Data

-All the data used in this project was downloaded from the repository <a href="akcdata" target="_blank"</a> ('akc-data-latest.csv' file) of user <a href="'tmfilho'" target="_blank"</a>, from github.
+All the data used in this project was downloaded from the repository "akcdata" ('akc-data-latest.csv' file) of user 'tmfilho', from github.
 This data can also be found on the Ammerican Kennel Club website.

 ---